Skip to the content

 How many people work for the NHS?

-As of 2024, 1.7 million people work for the NHS (including both full and part-time staff), and employee costs account for around two-thirds of the organisation's expenditure.
+1.7 million people work for the NHS (including both full and part-time staff) as of 2024, and employee costs account for around two-thirds of the organisation's expenditure.
 Roles include everything from doctors and nurses to housekeepers and grounds staff.

 The NHS is the UK's biggest employer and one of the largest employers globally by headcount.
 Here are the world's top eight companies with the most personnel: